 However, to avoid potential loopholes in CPQ automation for B2B, it’s highly recommended that such a tool operates in full sync with either your B2B eCommerce system or your ERP/CRM stack to provide your customers with valid and consistent data.
 From the architectural perspective, given that your customer-facing system is your eCommerce webstore, it’s most efficient to have your eCommerce platform as a source of data for your CPQ (even if as a message bus connecting it to ERP/CRM).

-For enterprise-grade applications, it’s actually the best practice for B2B eCommerce platforms to feature a full-fledged CPQ tool.
+For enterprise-grade applications, it’s actually the best practice for digital commerce platforms to feature a full-fledged CPQ tool.
 Such out-of-the-box integration averts many implementation challenges and reduces total cost of ownership.
-That’s why a CPQ is actually one of the major selection criteria for a B2B eCommerce platform.
+That’s why a CPQ is actually one of the major selection criteria when making your way around your B2B eCommerce requirements.

 B2B eCommerce Platform with a Built-In CPQ – OroCommerce